rssh/notes/2021_06_27_automatic-coloring-for-effects.md

 Here, toString is possible for both `PureEffect[X]` and `X`, so the compiler will not insert `await` here, and the program will print the internal string representation of effect.
 Coloring macro will report the error here.

-Also, preliminary analysis allows us to catch a situation where the variable, defined outside of the async block, is used in synchronous context more than one.
+Also, preliminary analysis allows us to catch a situation where the variable, defined outside of the async block, is used in synchronous context more than once.

 Have ideas - let's discuss in https://github.com/rssh/dotty-cps-async/discussions/43